 People are making smarter food choices and manufacturers know that.
-While some have increased efforts to make healthy options affordable, others disguise sugar under other names on the label, a dangerous practice that can trick people into consuming more sugar.
+While some have increased efforts to make healthy options affordable, others disguise sugar under other list of sugar substitutes on the label, a dangerous practice that can trick people into consuming more sugar.

 So, it’s time for us to know what to look for.

 - Cane Sugar vs Dextrose

 Simple Sugars are found in cakes, cookies, and other sweet treats — and they make them so irresistible!
 They are easy to digest and provide a quick burst of energy.
 They can be a good pick-me-up.
 Just be sure to enjoy it in moderation!

 Glucose is found in powdered milk and instant coffee.
 So, watch out for sugar levels.
 If they are listed as a second ingredient, it can indicate high sugar.